andretms/quickstarts-test/articles/active-directory/develop/quickstarts/active-directory-javascriptspa.md

 #### Getting a user token silently

 The `acquireTokenSilent` method handles token acquisitions and renewal without any user interaction.
-After the `loginRedirect` or `loginPopup` method is executed for the first time, `acquireTokenSilent` is the method commonly used to obtain tokens that are used to access protected resources for subsequent calls - as calls to request or renew tokens are made silently.
+After the `loginRedirect` or `loginPopup` method is executed for the first time, `acquireTokenSilent` is the method commonly used to obtain tokens that are used to access protected resources for subsequent calls.
+Calls to request or renew tokens are made silently.

 ```javascript
 // Try to acquire the token used to query Graph API silently first: